 The drug is not prescribed:

-• in case of hypersensitivity to one or more components that make up,
+• in case of hypersensitivity to one or more components included in the composition,

-• in the presence of individual hypersensitivity to neomycin, octoxynol-9, formaldehyde components of chicken eggs and meat.
+• in the presence of individual hypersensitivity to neomycin, octoxynol-9, components of chicken eggs and meat, formaldehyde.

 Instructions for use Vaxigrip (method and dosage)

-The vaccine is administered intramuscularly or subcutaneously deeply.
+The vaccine is administered intramuscularly or deep subcutaneously.
 Intravenous administration is prohibited.
 Before use, the solution is kept at room temperature and shaken.

-• Children older than 36 months and adults are administered 0.5 ml once.
+• Children over 36 months and adults are administered 0.5 ml once.

 • Children from 6 to 35 months are administered 0.25 ml of the drug once.

-• For children under 9 years old who are vaccinated against influenza for the first time, Vaxigrip is administered twice with an interval of 4 weeks.
+• For children under 9 years of age who are being vaccinated against influenza for the first time, Vaxigrip is administered twice with an interval of 4 weeks.

-• For children under 36 months of age, when administering a dose of 0.25 ml in a 0.5 ml syringe, it is necessary to remove half of the contents of the syringe by pressing the plunger to a special mark and inject the remaining amount of the vaccine.
-When using an ampoule with 0.5 ml of the vaccine, children who are indicated for 0.25 ml of the vaccine must take the right amount of the drug with a syringe with the appropriate dosage and destroy the remainder of the vaccine in the ampoule.
+• For children under 36 months, when administering a dose of 0.25 ml in a 0.5 ml syringe, it is necessary to remove half the contents of the syringe by pressing the plunger to the special mark and inject the remaining amount of the vaccine.
+When using an ampoule with 0.5 ml of vaccine, children who are indicated for 0.25 ml of vaccine must take out the required amount of the drug with a syringe having the appropriate dosage and destroy the remainder of the vaccine in the ampoule.

 Side effects